 ECPI observes the following holidays: New Year's Day, Martin Luther King, Jr.'s Birthday, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, and Christmas Day.
 On these days, ECPI will be closed for academic purposes.
 If the holiday falls on Saturday, the holiday will be observed on Friday.
-If the holiday falls on Sunday, the holiday will be observed on Friday.
-If the holiday falls on Sunday, the holiday will be observed on Friday.
+If the holiday falls on Sunday, the holiday will be observed on Monday.